shrinedev/loopback-starter/README.md

 - Joi validation schemas shared between server and client code
 - Instant deploy with Heroku
 - Environment variable support on server and client
+- Provides endpoint for uploading files to AWS S3 storage.

 ## Starting the Keycloak Server and Postgres Database